Trucial States: Advent of aeroplanes

 In the 1920s, the British Government's desire to create an alternative air route from Great Britain to India gave rise to discussions with the rulers of the Trucial States about landing areas, anchorages and fuel depots along the coast.
 The first aeroplanes to appear were Royal Air Force (RAF) flying boats, used by RAF personnel to survey the area, and by political officers to visit the rulers.
 Air agreements were initially resisted by the rulers, who suspected interference with their sovereignty, however they also provided a useful source of revenue.
-In 1932, the demise of the air route through Persia (today's Iran) led to the opening of an airfield at Sharjah.
+In 1932, the demise of the air route through Persia led to the opening of an airfield at Sharjah.
 In 1937, Imperial Airways flying boats began to call in at Dubai, and continued to do so for the next ten years.

 Trucial States Council

 The Trucial States Council was a forum for the leaders of the emirates to meet, presided over by the British Political Agent.
 The first meetings took place in 1952, one in spring and one in autumn, and this set a pattern for meetings in future years.
-The council was purely consultative and had no written constitution and no policy making powers, it provided more than anything a forum for the Rulers to exchange views and agree on common approaches.
-The British managed to provoke considerable irritation amongst the Rulers, especially Sharjah and Ras Al Khaimah, when the Ruler of Fujairah, recognised as a Trucial State by Britain on 21 March 1952, attended his first Trucial States Council.
+The council was purely consultative and had no written constitution and no policy making powers, it provided more than anything a forum for the rulers to exchange views and agree on common approaches.
+The British provoked considerable irritation amongst the rulers, especially Sharjah and Ras Al Khaimah, when the ruler of Fujairah, recognised as a Trucial State by Britain on 21 March 1952, attended his first Trucial States Council.

-By 1958, committees were set up to advise on public health, agriculture and education, but the council had no funding until 1965, when the chairmanship moved from the Political Agent to one of the Rulers, the first chairman being Shaikh Saqr bin Mohammed Al Qasimi of Ras Al Khaimah.
-One issue which came up regularly in the council's first 14 meetings was that of locusts—the swarms were highly destructive to the agricultural areas of the whole area—but the Bedouin of the interior were convinced the spraying of insecticide would be detrimental to their herds and resisted the teams brought in from Pakistan to spray the insects' breeding grounds.
+By 1958, committees were set up to advise on public health, agriculture and education, but the council had no funding until 1965, when the chairmanship moved from the Political Agent to one of the rulers, the first chairman being Shaikh Saqr bin Mohammed Al Qasimi of Ras Al Khaimah.
+One issue which came up regularly in the council's first 14 meetings was that of locusts—the swarms were highly destructive to the agriculture of the whole area—but the Bedouin of the interior were convinced the spraying of insecticide would be detrimental to their herds and resisted the teams brought in from Pakistan to spray the insects' breeding grounds.

-At this time, the Council was given a grant by the British to administer as it saw fit, instead of merely advising on British-prepared budgets.
+In 1965 the council was given a grant by the British to administer as it saw fit, instead of merely advising on British-prepared budgets.
 A full-time secretariat was also recruited.